PeculiarVentures/PKI.js/README.md

 ### How to use PKI.js ES6 files directly in browser

 Currently there is a posibility to use ES6 modules directly from Web pages, without any transpilations (Babel, Rollup etc.).
 In order to do this all used files must point to direct or relative names and should be achivable via browser.
+Almost all moder browsers would support the "native ES6 modules".
+You could check [**this link to caniuse site**](https://caniuse.com/#feat=es6-module) for current status.

+You could check [**full-featured example here**](https://github.com/PeculiarVentures/PKI.js/tree/master/examples/HowToUseES6DirectlyInBrowser).
+And please carefully read [**this README**](https://github.com/PeculiarVentures/PKI.js/tree/master/examples/HowToUseES6DirectlyInBrowser/README.md) before run it.

 You could use PKI.js code by this way, but before you need to perform some additional steps:
 - Replace all occurences of `import * as asn1js from "asn1js"` and `import { <something> } from "pvutils"` inside `pkijs/src` directory with correct paths to `asn1js` and `pvutils` files.
 Usually you would have something like `import * as asn1js from "../../asn1js/src/asn1.js"` and `import { <something> } from "./pvutils/src/utils.js"`.
 Correct paths depends on your project structure.
 Also you would need to replace path to `pvutils` inside used `asn1js/src/asn1.js` file.
 How to replace - usually it is done via `sed "s/<what_to_find>/<replacement>/g" *` inside target directory;